onwardnewzealand/onwardnewzealand.github.io/index.md

 ### Immigration

 Immigrants are a burden.
 They use our infrastructure that we built for ourselves at our expense.
-We will abolish all long-term visas.
+We will abolish all long-term visa processing.

 ### Foreign Affairs